angular/angular/aio/content/guide/router.md

 Import the `AppRoutingModule` into `AppModule` and add it to the `imports` array.

 The Angular CLI performs this step for you.
-However, if you are creating an app manually or working with an existing, non-CLI app, verify that the imports and configuration are correct.
+However, if you are creating an application manually or working with an existing, non-CLI application, verify that the imports and configuration are correct.
 The following is the default `AppModule` using the CLI with the `--routing` flag.

   <code-example path="router/src/app/app.module.8.ts" header="Default CLI AppModule with routing">